 When the weather isn’t cold and I need a bit of waterproof protection for off-trail hiking and hunting, this out-of-the-box-comfy boot is what I’m grabbing.
 I’ve never had a hiking boot that needed zero break-in time until I brought the St. Elias ($199) home.

 For backpackers or hunters, this boot is a win.
 At around $200, it’s a solid early-archery season boot that will hold up over a few seasons.
 It might not last 5-plus years like the Lowas, but it can certainly hold its own in off-trail terrain.
 And I love how light this boot is.
 Honestly, if there were an insulated version, I might make a late-season switch just to shed weight.

-GearJunkie’s Mallory Paige likes these boots too.
-Read her full review here.
+GearJunkie’s Mallory Paige likes these boots, too.
+Read her full review.

 These boots have a generous toebox, and when I say “burly,” I mean it.
 This is not a streamlined boot by any means.
 But if you’re a cold-weather hunter who might hike one day and sit in a treestand the next, the insulated and rugged Windrose might be the boot for you.

-The Altas is the most mountain-ready boot in its bunion lineup.
-The designers change the seams and width of the shoe to accommodate the altered foot shape, and they use soft leather lining with extra give to promote more comfort throughout the boot.
+The Altas ($260) is the most mountain-ready boot in its bunion lineup.
+The designers change the seams and width of the shoe to accommodate the altered foot shape.
+They also use soft leather lining with extra give to promote more comfort throughout the boot.
 If you have this issue, you’ll spend a bit more, but it’s worth a shot to take these boots on a walk.